EBITDA Savings

 The Challenge

-M&A real estate integration is a discipline that most brokers are not equipped to handle.
-The challenge is not finding space — it is understanding how two organizations' real estate obligations interact with each other, which ones to exit, which ones to restructure, and how to sequence the work so that business operations are not disrupted while the underlying portfolio is being rebuilt.
+M&A real estate integration is a discipline most brokers are not equipped to handle.
+The challenge was understanding how two organizations's real estate obligations interact, which ones to exit, which to restructure, and how to sequence the work so operations are not disrupted — all structured with EBITDA as the primary financial constraint.

 The Approach

 We began with a full portfolio audit across both legacy organizations — cataloguing every lease obligation, evaluating market conditions in each location, and modeling the financial impact of every combination of retain, exit, consolidate, and restructure decisions.
+The global headquarters relocation was the strategic centerpiece — an amenity-rich new development serving as a cultural catalyst, negotiated at favorable economics with tenant improvement allowances that materially reduced upfront capital commitment.
+Across the broader portfolio, we executed a combination of lease buyouts, subleases, and natural expiration strategies to right-size 40+ locations.

 Results